cristinecula/slate/source/includes/_examples.md

 This is a sample project showcasing the use of the Widgetic SDK to build a custom CMS panel.

-Get the sourcecode at [https://github.com/widgetic/sample-quick-cms](https://github.com/widgetic/sample-quick-cms).
+Get the source code at [https://github.com/widgetic/sample-quick-cms](https://github.com/widgetic/sample-quick-cms).